-Hi, I’m Paul Vigna, a reporter for The Wall Street Journal in New York.
-I’ve been a journalist for more than 25 years, starting out at the Verona-Cedar Grove Times in New Jersey, and I’ve worked a reporter, editor, and photographer.
+Paul Vigna is a reporter for The Wall Street Journal, and has been a journalist for more than 25 years, as a reporter, editor, and photographer.

-“Guts: The Anatomy of The Walking Dead,” coming in October 2017 from Dey Street Books.
+He is also author of “Guts: The Anatomy of The Walking Dead,” (October 2017, Dey Street Books).

 Vigna is a native of New Jersey and a 1990 graduate of Fairfield University in Connecticut.